sakinab12/Optimized-Bag-Item-Selection-For-Air-Travel/README.md

 Installation:

-1)go to project directory in command prompt, and run the following command: npm run dev
+1) go to project directory in command prompt, and run the following command: npm run dev

 2) go to localhost:5000/bagItems